RamanSharma100/express-go/Readme.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ramansharma100/express-go)](https://goreportcard.com/report/github.com/ramansharma100/express-go)
 [![GoDoc](https://pkg.go.dev/badge/github.com/ramansharma100/express-go)](https://pkg.go.dev/github.com/ramansharma100/express-go)

-A simple and lightweight HTTP server framework for Go, inspired by Node.js Express.
+A simple and lightweight MVC Web framework for Go, inspired by Node.js Express and PHP Laravel.
 It provides a minimalistic API for building web applications and APIs with ease.

 > - This is for educational purposes and is not intended for production use.
 It is a work in progress and may not be fully functional or secure.
-> - The API is inspired by Express.js, but it is not a direct port.
+> - The API is inspired by Express.js and php laravel, but it is not a direct port.
 Some features may be different or missing.

 ## Features